-World Triathlon Series 2018: BBC coverage times, race schedules & results
+World Triathlon Mixed Relay: Jonny Brownlee and Vicky Holland in GB team

 Schedule

-All times GMT.
+All times are BST.
 Schedules and coverage times are subject to late changes.
 The BBC is not responsible for any changes that may be made.

 Leeds, UK